AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 Vscode is very pwoerful IDE used by Windows and Mac lovers alike.
 These instructions were created for Mac users.
 Steps:
 1. Install the PostgreSQL add on in VSCode.
-2. Connect to the database
+2. Connect to the server
 3. Write a query and get some data

 ## 1. Installing PostgreSQL